minhtrietcancode/abc-challenge-2026-location-classification/README.md

 **Objective**: Build a machine learning model that predicts which room a person is in based on RSSI signal patterns from multiple beacons.

 **Training approach**:
-1. Merge cleaned BLE data with location labels based on timestamps
+1. Use the labeled BLE dataset (`labelled_ble_data.csv`) which already has room labels matched to each sensor reading
-2. For each BLE reading, find the corresponding room label where started_at <= BLE_timestamp <= finished_at
+2. Aggregate and structure RSSI values from different beacons as features
-3. Aggregate and structure RSSI values from different beacons as features
+3. Engineer time-based and signal-strength features
 4. Train a classification model to predict room labels from RSSI patterns

 **Key challenge**: Different beacons are detected at different locations with varying signal strengths.
 The model must learn which combination of beacon signals corresponds to each room.